DataDog/hiring-engineers/answers.md

 Btw, APM is enabled by default in Agent 6 or higher so that you don't have to change anything in the datadog.yaml configuration file.

-Secondly, run the ddtrace as below, the trace agent begins to run.
-Then, go visit all of the routes on the flask app.
+Secondly, as this demo app is quite simeple, you don't have to manually import the agent in yoru code.
+Instead, run the ddtrace as below, the trace agent begins to run.
+Then, go visit all of the routes (/, /api/apm, /api/trace) on the flask app.
 You should be able to see app showed on traces on the APM.

 ```
 FLASK_APP=sample_app.py DATADOG_ENV=flask_test ddtrace-run flask run --port=4999